 - 1.1.
-These Guidelines have been prepared in terms of section 79(1) of the Competition Act No. 89 of 1998 (as amended) ("the Act") which, inter alia, empowers and authorises the Competition Commission ("Commission") to prepare and issue guidelines to indicate its policy approach on any matter falling within its jurisdiction in terms of the Act.
-These Guidelines are not binding on the Commission, the Competition Tribunal, or the Competition Appeal Court in the exercise of their respective discretions and of their interpretation of the Act. - 1.2.
-The Commission identified a need to provide guidance to industry associations and both public and private stakeholders on the sharing of information between competitors.
-From time-to-time industry associations and other stakeholders request advisory opinions from the Commission on setting up information exchange systems and it is apparent that there is some uncertainty on what constitutes permissible and impermissible information exchange within the framework of the provisions of section 4 of the Act.
-In the circumstances there is clearly a need for the Commission to provide guidance to relevant stakeholders on the type of information exchange that may potentially be harmful to competition and the type that may enhance efficiencies. - 1.3.
-The Guidelines present the general approach that the Commission will follow in determining whether information exchange between firms that are competitors amounts to a contravention of section 4 of the Act.
+These Guidelines have been prepared in terms of section 79(1) of the Competition Act No. 89 of 1998 (as amended) ("the Act") which, inter alia, empowers and authorises the Competition Commission ("Commission") to prepare, amend, replace, and issue guidelines to indicate its policy approach on any matter falling within its jurisdiction in terms of the Act.
+These Guidelines are not binding on the Commission, the Competition Tribunal, or the Competition Appeal Court in the exercise of their respective discretions and of their interpretation of the Act but must be taken into account when interpreting or applying this Act. - 1.2.
+The Commission identified a need to provide guidance to Trade Associations and both public and private stakeholders on the sharing of information between Competitors.
+From time-to-time Trade Associations and other stakeholders request advisory opinions from the Commission on setting up information exchange systems and it is apparent that there is some uncertainty on what constitutes permissible and impermissible information exchange within the framework of the provisions of section 4 of the Act.
+In the circumstances there is clearly a need for the Commission to provide guidance to relevant stakeholders on the type of information exchange that may potentially be harmful to competition and the type that may enhance Efficiencies. - 1.3.
+The Guidelines present the general approach that the Commission will follow in determining whether information exchange between Firms that are Competitors amounts to a contravention of section 4 of the Act.
 The principles set out herein are not intended to be applied mechanically, as information exchange cases are evaluated on a case-by-case basis, depending on, amongst other things, the nature of the information sought to be exchanged, the purpose for which the information is being exchanged and the market characteristics and dynamics.
 The Commission may from time to time amend the Guidelines where necessary.